-Chocolate is made from tropical Theobroma cacao tree seeds.
-The earliest use of chocolate dates back to the Olmec civilization in Mesoamerica.1
+Chocolate is made from tropical Theobroma cacao tree seeds and its earliest use dates back to the Olmec civilization in Mesoamerica.

-After the discovery of the Americas, chocolate became very popular in Europe, and its demand exploded.
+After the European discovery of the Americas, chocolate became very popular in the wider world, and its demand exploded.

-Chocolate has since become an incredibly popular food product that millions indulge in everyday for its unique, rich, and sweet taste.
+Chocolate has since become an incredibly popular food product that millions indulge in every day, thanks to its unique, rich, and sweet taste.

-But what effects does eating chocolate have on our health?
+But what effect does eating chocolate have on our health?

 Fast facts on chocolate

 Here are some key points about chocolate.
 More detail and supporting information is in the main article.